NTD-Modelling-Consortium/LF/README.md

 # LF

 Along with files included in the C++ code folder, the gsl library is used so will need to be installed.
-The installation process is described here : https://coral.ise.lehigh.edu/jild13/2016/07/11/hello/
+The installation process for gsl is described here: https://coral.ise.lehigh.edu/jild13/2016/07/11/hello/

 From within C++ code folder the following code should be run in the terminal in order to compile and run simulations.